 Christina Baader was born in Stuttgart.
 She firstly completed piano studies at the Staatliche Hochschule für Musik und Darstellende Kunst Stuttgart and received a postgraduate piano diploma at the Conservatoire de Musique de Lausanne, Switzerland.
 During her piano studies she pursued training in singing and started to perform in opera productions in Montreux, Geneva, Zurich, Stuttgart and Cologne.
 In France, where she was granted a state scholarship from the region of Burgundy, she studied with Prof. Jean-Pierre Blivet and perfected her skills with the renowned singing teacher Prof. Irina Gavrilovici in Vienna.

-She toured through Japan as a soloist with the Vienna State Opera Ensemble.
-Returning to Japan in 2009, she performed the alto solo part in Beethoven's Ninth Symphony in Hiroshima with the Hiroshima Symphony Orchestra under conductor Kazufumi Yamashita.
+She sang concerts in Sofia, Cologne, Hamburg and performed the Alto solo part in Beethoven's 9th Symphony in Hiroshima 2009 with the Hiroshima Symphony Orchestra directed by Kazufumi Yamashita.

-To date Christina Baader has performed the title role of Bizet's Carmen more than 80 times in various cities in Germany, France, Belgium, Switzerland and Austria and quite recently during a much acclaimed production by Frank Van Laecke, with whom she already worked in his mise-en-scène of Britten's Peter Grimes.
+Christina Baader embodied the title role of Bizet's Carmen in numerous cities in Germany, France, Switzerland and Austria and most recently during a much acclaimed production by Frank Van Laecke in Belgium, with whom she already worked in his mise-en-scène of Britten's Peter Grimes as Aunty.